alphalemon/alphalemon-docs/install-alphalemoncms.rst

 --------------------------

-AlphaLemon CMS requires by default the `yui compressor`_ which is useful to compact your assets into one, which reduces page time loading.
+AlphaLemon CMS requires by default the `yui compressor`_ which is useful to compact your assets into one to reduces page time loading.
 Grab and unpack it into the **app/Resources/java** folder and rename it **yuicompressor.jar**.

 .. note::